The Dam Busters (film): Development

 After the Air Ministry agreed to make available four Lancaster bombers at a cheap price which helped make the production viable, Associated British decided to proceed with the film and agreed with Brickhill on the film rights in December 1952 for what is believed to have been £5,000.
 After considering C.S.
 Forester, Terence Rattigan, as well as Emlyn Williams and Leslie Arliss, R. C. Sherriff was selected as the screenwriter with planned August delivery of the screenplay.
 Sherriff agreed with Brickhill's opinion that the film needed to concentrate on Operation Chastise and exclude the later operations covered in the book.

 In preparation for writing the script, Sherriff met with Barnes Wallis at his home, later returning accompanied by Brickhill, Walter Mycroft and production supervisor W.A.
 "Bill" Whittaker on 22 March 1952 to witness Wallis demonstrating his original home experiment.
-To Wallis's embarrassment he couldn't get it to work, no matter how many times he tried.
+To Wallis's embarrassment he could not get it to work, no matter how many times he tried.

 Just prior to the film's scheduled release, Guy Gibson's widow Eve took legal action to prevent it, and Brickhill and Clark were mired in months of wrangling with her until references to her husband's book Enemy Coast Ahead were included.

+Real-life participants advised Anderson on the events; the RAF gave their blessing to the production, and Group Captain Charles Whitworth became technical advisor and gave Anderson all the support he needed.
+Barnes Wallis read the script too and gave his full approval, wanting to ensure the film was as accurate as possible.
+Anderson cast actors who resembled their real-life counterparts.
+Richard Todd had a striking physical resemblance to Guy Gibson.
+Makeup was used to make Michael Redgrave resemble Barnes Wallis.
+Baker stated that he was chosen for the part due to his physical similarity to Maltby.